elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Room 312 Pause Menu Fix** - Restores the noise filter and bloom effects in the pause menu for Room 312.
  * **Room 312 Shadow Fix** - Prevents distracting shadow flickering while in Room 312 of the Hotel.
  * **Rowboat Animation Fix** - Fixes an issue with rowboat animation if you exit to the main menu and reload the game.
+ * **Save Game Sound Fix** - Restores missing save game sound FX in certain locations.
+ * **Save / Load Background Images Fix** - Ensures the correct background image is shown in the save and load game menus.
+ * **Secondary Monitor Support** - Allows the game to be played on a secondary monitor.
+ * [**Setup Tool**](https://github.com/nipkownix/SH2EE-web-installer) - Tool that will download and install all files needed for the Silent Hill 2 Enhanced Edition.
+Note: Silent Hill 2 needs to be installed separately.
+ * **Screen Capture Support** - Allows taking screenshots at any time while playing.
  * **SFX Address Fix** - Dynamically updates SH2 memory with correct index locations for the SFX from the `sddata.bin` file (required if you are using a modified version of the `sddata.bin` audio file).
- * **Shader Support** - Includes custom shaders for adjusting color, setting ingame brightness and SMAA.
+ * **Shader Support** - Includes custom shaders for adjusting color, setting in game brightness and SMAA.
  * **Soft Shadow Support** - Adds soft shadows, shadow level intensities, shadow fading on flashlight toggles, and self shadows.
  * **Special FX Fix** - Restores post-processing effects, which includes depth-of-field, motion blur, and pseudo blooms.
+ * **Specularity Fix** - Restores specularity throughout the game similar to the PS2 version of the game.
  * **Texture Address Fix** - Dynamically updates SH2 memory to reserve additional space for large texture (required if you are using a large texture files).
  * **Town West Gate Event Fix** - Changes James' commentary about the back alley Heaven's Night gate at night to properly reflect the gate's status.
  * **UAC Control** - Checks if administrator access is required for the game to function correctly and prompts for UAC if needed.